jjmaldonis/OdieCode/README.md

 >    libstdc++ (including libstdc++6)
 >    glibc
 >    libgcc

-Without these libraries, the compiler will not function properly.
+>Without these libraries, the compiler will not function properly.
 Please refer to Release Notes for more information."

-at one point so I installed these libraries.
-I searched for them using yum search <name> and then installed all the *.i686 ones with yum install <full_name> as taken from the yum search.
+I searched for these libraries using yum search <name> and then installed all the *.i686 ones with yum install <full_name> as taken from the yum search.
 I then rechecked the installation dependencies and that problem was solved.
 However, I still have the problem:
 >The system does not use an Intel Architecture processor.
 The drivers for Hardware Event-based Sampling (EBS) data collection and Power analysis require a genuine Intel processor and will be disabled.
 To enable this functionality, install the product on a system with an Intel Architecture processor.